 In this article, you’ll learn everything about wet signatures and when to use them.
-You’ll also learn information about:
+You’ll also learn information about the following:

 - When wet signatures cannot be replaced

 - The benefits and downsides of wet signatures

 - Better ways to sign your documents

 By the end of the article, you’ll know everything you need to know about wet signatures and what the alternatives have to offer.

 What Is a Wet Signature?
 Wet Signature Meaning